Looking for an amazing and easy DIY project? This bread box transformation is stunning. Amazing modern makeover with just a few simple steps.

 Once all of your horizontal strips are done, you can add the vertical ones.

 I just used a pencil to help me tap the vinyl into any of the divots or cracks.
 Finish the front and the top, and you’ve got a brand new modern bread box!

 I didn’t think I was talented enough to use a sharpie or paint, but if you have a steady hand, that’s another great affordable option for adding the modern design!

 What do you think of our new modern bread box?
-I’m so in love with this criss cross pattern.
-I want to add it to everything.
+I’m so in love with the criss cross pattern, I want to add it to everything.

 You won’t want to miss what these MODERN HANDMADE HOME bloggers did with their paint sprayers!